 An arrogant American businessman.
-He is financing the criminals' activities, and expects to profit from it handsomely.
-He is in his late forties, and impeccably dressed in a suit.
+He is financing criminals activities of Mehmet Elogen, and expects to profit for it handsomely.
+He is in his late forties, and vulgarly dressed in a blue dinner suit with a doublebreasted jacket and red bowtie.

+Mr Richards literally thinks he is the centre of the universe and that everything is centrered around him.
 He treats everyone around him badly, and thinks that money can buy everything.
-He literally thinks he is the centre of the universe.
-He is married, but will never pass up a chance to hit on any attractive young woman who gets in his way.
-He is famous for his ruthless behaviour and shady deals.
+He is married, but will never pass up a chance to hit on any attractive young woman who gets his attention.
+He is famous for ruthless behaviour and shady deals.